-St. Louis Poetry Center Outreach Poetry Workshops for Youth and the Under-served: Updated 4/2009
+Saint Louis Poetry Center Education & Community Outreach Poetry Workshops

 Friends with a Better Plan

-The St. Louis Poetry Center has once again been invited to present poetry workshops for FBP's high school students in their after-school enrichment programs at Vashon, Gateway, Soldan and Sumner High Schools.
-A new site added this fall is Kottemeyer Big Picture High School.
-Poet educators include Derek Hudson (known by Meru Mauddib), and Arts Educator of the Year, Jane Ellen Ibur.
+Saint Louis Poetry Center presented poetry workshops for FBP’s high school students in their after-school enrichment programs at Vashon, Gateway, Soldan, Sumner and Kottemeyer Big Picture High Schools.
+Teaching artists included Derek Hudson (known by Meru Mauddib), and St. Louis Poet Laureate Jane Ellen Ibur.
 Each site had three sessions with approximately 20 students participating each week.
-SLPC hopes to continue these sessions in the spring term.

 SLPC and "Friends with a Better Plan"